rq/rq/docs/docs/index.md

 ## Limitations

 RQ workers will only run on systems that implement `fork()`.
-Most notably, this means it is not possible to run the workers on Windows.
+Most notably, this means it is not possible to run the workers on Windows without using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) and running in a bash shell.

 [m]: http://pypi.python.org/pypi/mailer